WW Recipe of the Day: Lemon Supreme Pound Cake

 Lemon Supreme Pound Cake Recipe

-- 1 Duncan Hines Moist Deluxe Lemon Supreme Cake Mix
+- 1 package (15.25 ounces) Duncan Hines Moist Deluxe Lemon Supreme Cake Mix

-- 1 3.4 ounce package vanilla instant pudding mix
+- 1 package (3.4 ounces) lemon or vanilla instant pudding mix

 - 1 cup water